BaoNG0105/SWT301_Group2/README.md

 # Todo List Application

 This project is a Todo List application built using **React** and **Vite**.
 It leverages modern web development practices to provide a fast and responsive user experience.
-The application supports Hot Module Replacement (HMR) for seamless development and includes ESLint for code quality.

 ## Technologies Used